Associate Dean, Undergraduate Programs: Joan Owens

 a) Interest in the RN to MSN Program and specific MSN option, e.g., Nursing Leadership in Healthcare

 - Non-native English speakers are required to provide proof of English proficiency.
 Gonzaga University accepts the following:

 a) Score of 6.5 or better on the IELTS, or

 b) Official TOEFL score of at least 88 ibt or 580 pbt, or

-c) Completion of an associate's degree in nursing or a diploma in nursing from an institution where English is the primary medium of instruction.
+c) Completion of an associate's degree in nursing from an institution where English is the primary medium of instruction.

 The RN to MSN program requires the completion of five "bridge" courses (15 credits) with a minimum GPA of 3.0 in order to progress to MSN-level course work.